Eontec/eontec.github.io/_posts/2023-06-03-Black-Guild-V1C10.md

 ...

 Tl Note: So I also got 3 chapters out today, And We've Officially resched the end of Volume One, I'll go back to 2 chapters per release and if all goes well I'll catch up with the author before long, luckily, Author-san is active with releases, so we won't be getting cut off antime soon.
-Maybe I'll pickup another novel then, give comments and suggestions
+Maybe I'll pickup another novel then, give comments and suggestions.
+There's also some inconsistencies with the Organization Names, so someone should help me point them out...
+I'm going with the ones in chapter 10 tho, I spent more time getting those names

 ##### [Previous Chapter]({% link _posts/2023-06-03-Black-Guild-V1C9.md %}) \| Next chapter